 Short answer: no.

-Best thing to do is:
+The best thing to do is to:

 - Don’t restart it